 Raw meats, raw organ meats, raw eggs, raw vegetables, and natural supplements can be included with this diet.

 BARF stands for Biologically Appropriate Raw Food.

-This diet is also called Bones And Raw Food.
-And it does not include your kitty!
+Bones And Raw Food.
+And no, it does not include your kitty!

 You can be very creative when preparing your own BARF dog food meals and you can decide on the types of raw foods to feed your pets.

 I have found it to be very good for their coats and it seemed to

-Dry dog food is "dead food"!
+Dry dog food is dead food!

+they were not being fed something they liked and needed.
 I literally got barked/yelled at by one of the dogs.